-Should a student be terminated, withdraw or cancel for any reason, all refunds will be made according to the following refund schedule:
+Should a student be terminated, withdraw, or cancel for any reason, all refunds will be made according to the following refund schedule:

 - 1. If the university does not accept the enrollment, all monies paid by the student to the university shall be refunded and the student and university shall be released from further obligation. - 2.
 Cancellation by the third (3rd) business day after the student signs his or her enrollment agreement will result in a cancellation of any obligation to the university, except any assessment for supplies, materials and kits which are not returned or are not returnable because of use. - 3.
 Cancellation after the third (3rd) business day, but before the first day of class, will result in a refund of all monies paid with the exception of the registration fee and any assessment for supplies, materials and kits which are not returned or are not returnable because of use. - 4.
 Cancellation of the application by the student must be made by certified mail or in person and in writing. - 5.
 Should a student be terminated or withdraw after the start of class but before the end of the first week of class (Add-Drop period) in each term of enrollment, the university will refund 100% of tuition and fee charges for that term (except the non-refundable registration fee) and any funds paid for supplies, books, or equipment which can be and are returned to the university. - 6.
-There is no refund due if the student is terminated or withdraws after the Add-Drop period. - 7.
-If a student is withdrawn from a class due to a class cancellation, the student is entitled to a full refund. - 8.
-For students who withdraw without notifying the university, the date of withdrawal for refund computation purposes is the Mid-Point of the semester.
-(See Catalog section, "Withdrawal from the University".) - 9.
-Refunds will be made within 30 days of the date of determination of the termination or withdrawal or receipt of cancellation notice.
+There is no refund due if the student is terminated or withdraws after the Add-Drop period.

+7. If a student is withdrawn from a class due to a class cancellation, the student is entitled to a full refund.